 - Overview:

-- Creating films and series that challenge stereotypes and promote diversity.
+Creating films and series that challenge stereotypes, promote diversity, and critique dominant narratives

-- Producing content that educates and raises awareness about critical global issues.
+Producing content that educates and raises awareness about political ideologies, civic responsibility, and the influence of global political thought on modern social discourse

 - Examples: